Furano Hokkaido finds a great balance for a Japan ski

 (about an hour away) and 141km (by road) northeast of Sapporo

-Furano makes a good base for a ski holiday from which other nearby ski resorts can be accessed for a day trip.
-Transport is available to Kamui, Asahidake
+Furano makes a good base for a ski holiday from which nearby ski resorts can be accessed for a day trip such as Kamui, Asahidake

 Furano is somewhat unique for a Japanese ski resort in that it also has a small range of self-contained accommodation options such as apartments and houses.
 Furano is less expensive than Niseko accommodation